Braids, conformal module and entropy: Beltrami differentials and quadratic differentials.

 A meromorphic (respectively, holomorphic) quadratic differential $\phi$ on $X$ assigns to each chart on $X$ with holomorphic coordinates $z$ a meromorphic (respectively, holomorphic) function which by abusing notation we denote by $\phi (z)$, such that $\phi (z)(dz)^2$ is invariant under holomorphic changes of coordinates.
-In other words, the functions $\phi_1 (z)$ and $\phi_2 (\zeta)$ associated to local coordinates $\zeta$ and $z(\zeta)$ are related by the formula
+In other words, the functions $\phi_1 (z)$ and $\phi_2 (\zeta)$ associated to local coordinates $\zeta$ and $z(\zeta)$ are related by the transformation rule

 Holomorphic quadratic differentials on $X$ can be regarded as holomorphic sections of the bundle $\kappa^2$.
 By an abuse of notation we will write $\phi = \phi (z) \, dz^2$, where the left hand side denotes the quadratic differential and $\phi (z)$ on the right hand side denotes the meromorphic function that represents $\phi$ in local coordinates $z$.
-(The value of $\phi$ on a vector $v \in T_z \, X$ is $\phi (z)(dz(v))^2$.)
+If the function $\phi_1(\zeta)$ corresponding to local coordinates $\zeta$ vanishes or equals $\infty$ at a point $\zeta_0$ the function $\phi_2(z)$ corresponding to local coordinates $z(\zeta)$ vanishes at the point $z(\zeta_0)$ or equals $\infty$ there.
+The set of points on $X$ where this happens is called the set of singular points of the quadratic differential $\phi$.
+The other points are called regular points of the quadratic differential.
+Suppose on a simply connected domain $U$ with coordinates $\zeta$ the quadratic differential equals $\phi(\zeta)(d\zeta)^2$ where $\phi \neq 0$ is a nowhere vanishing analytic function (in particular $\phi$ has no pole on $U$).
+Consider the differential form $\sqrt{\phi(\zeta)}d\zeta$ on $U$ for a branch of the square root of $\phi$.
+There are local holomorphic coordinates $z$ of the quadratic differential $\phi (\zeta) \, d\zeta^2$ on $U$ in which the quadratic differential has the form $dz^2$.
+They are called flat coordinates.
+Such coordinates can be obtained as the integral of the mentioned differential form, Together with the complex differential form $\sqrt{\phi(\zeta)}d\zeta$ on $U$ we will consider the two real forms $dx(\zeta)= \mbox{Re} (\sqrt{\phi(\zeta)}d\zeta)$ and $dy(\zeta)= \mbox{Im} (\sqrt{\phi(\zeta)}d\zeta)$ on $U$.

+The coordinates \eqref{eq2.15a} vanish at $\zeta_0$.
+Flat coordinates that vanish at the point $\zeta_0$ are called distinguished coordinates at $\zeta_0$.
+Different flat coordinates on $U$ differ from each other by sign (since we may choose the other branch of the square root) and an additive constant (as the integral of the form is defined up to an additive constant).
+Denote by $E'$ the set of singular points of the quadratic differential on $X$.
+The $\phi$-regular set $X\setminus E'$ has a flat structure.
+This means that there is an atlas with transition functions being $z\to \pm z + b$ for complex numbers $b$.

+The flat structure defines foliations on the $\phi$-regular part of $X$ as follows.
+Cover $X\setminus E'$ by simply connected open sets $U_j$ each of which is equipped with distinguished coordinates $z_j$.
+Then the forms $dx_j$ on $U_j$ define a foliation on $X\setminus E'$ which is called horizontal foliation.
+The plaques (the local parts of leaves in $U_j$ ) are the connected components of the sets $x_j=\mbox{const}$ in $U_j$.
+The transition functions map plaques to plaques.